ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_faqs.md

 ### Why should I submit sequences?

-The availability of sequence data has been crucial in tracking the spread of variants, the identification of new variants, and understanding the relative risk to public health posed by different variants.
-This information is crucial in the development of policies to prevent the spread of the virus (e.g. face mask mandates, travel restrictions), the allocation of public resources (e.g. healthcare resources), and the development and deployment if vaccines, treatments, and tests.
+The availability of sequence data has been vital for tracking the spread of variants, the identification of new variants, and understanding the relative risk to public health posed by different variants.
+If sequences had not been made available, it would have hindered efforts to fight the pandemic.
+Specifically, it would have been more difficult to develop effective policies to prevent the spread of the virus (e.g. face mask mandates, travel restrictions), to appropriately allocate public resources (e.g. healthcare resources), and to develop and deploy vaccines, treatments, and tests.

 By making sequences openly available, and adhering to the FAIR principles (see below) when submitting data, you enable others to reuse your data and thus make a significant contribution to COVID-19 research efforts and thus in fighting the pandemic.